The Choir (alternative rock band): Renewed creative activity (2010)

 After a five-year recording hiatus, the Choir released two full-length studio albums in 2010.
 In June, the band released Burning Like the Midnight Sun, which received positive reviews.
-Jeff Elbel, in the Chicago Sun-Times, called the album "a late-career triumph," and remarked that it was the band's "second exceptional album in a row, and its best since 1990's landmark Circle Slide."
+Jeff Elbel in the Chicago Sun-Times called the album "a late-career triumph," and remarked that it was the band's "second exceptional album in a row, and its best since 1990's landmark Circle Slide."
 In November, the band released de-plumed, which featured cellist Matt Slocum of Sixpence None the Richer.
 A collection of acoustic reinterpretations of one song from each of their 12 prior studio albums, it was released shortly after Daugherty and Hindalong embarked on a multi-city acoustic tour as a duo version of the band.

 The Choir's next studio album, The Loudest Sound Ever Heard, was released in May 2012.
 Later that year, the band toured in celebration of the 25th anniversary of Chase the Kangaroo, playing the album in its entirety, followed by a selection of tracks from Loudest Sound.
 For this tour, the band performed as a trio with bassist Chandler.
 Then in July, the full lineup of the Choir closed out the final gathering of the Cornerstone Festival, in commemoration of their inaugural 1984 performance.

 Shift to crowdfunding (2013)

 From this point forward, the Choir would use Kickstarter and PledgeMusic as their primary ways of recording and releasing new studio albums, re-releases of older studio albums, and solo work by Hindalong and Daugherty.
-To date, this funding process has generated three studio albums: Shadow Weaver (2014), Bloodshot (2018), and Deep Cuts (2021).
-Kickstarter stretch goals have contributed six additional releases: the Christmas-themed Peace, Love & Light EP (2013), the live albums Live and on the Wing in Music City (2014) and The Livestream Bootleg (2015), the "unplugged" Kissers and Killers — The Acoustic Sessions (2018), the ambient Words Spoken and Floating on Clouds (2023), and 7 + 77s = 9: Reinterpretations (2024), which features newly-recorded versions of earlier work, including a cover version performed by the 77s.
-Since 2013, the band has remastered and re-released Chase the Kangaroo, Kissers and Killers, Free Flying Soul, Circle Slide and Wide-Eyed Wonder, following the latter two re-releases with a short tour during which the entire album was played in its entirety.
+To date, this funding process has generated four studio albums: Shadow Weaver (2014), Bloodshot (2018), Deep Cuts (2021) and Dragonfly (2026).
+Kickstarter stretch goals have contributed seven additional releases: the Christmas-themed Peace, Love & Light EP (2013), the live albums Live and on the Wing in Music City (2014) and The Livestream Bootleg (2015), the "unplugged" Kissers and Killers — The Acoustic Sessions (2018), the ambient Words Spoken and Floating on Clouds (2023), 7 + 77s = 9: Reinterpretations (2024)—which features newly-recorded versions of earlier work, including a cover version performed by the 77s— and Benchwarmers, ten updated and re-recorded versions of tracks originally provided to Patreon subscribers.
+Since 2013, the band has remastered and re-released Chase the Kangaroo, Kissers and Killers, Free Flying Soul, Flap Your Wings, Circle Slide and Wide-Eyed Wonder, following the latter two re-releases with a short tour during which the entire album was played in its entirety.
 Michael Roe of the 77s filled in on bass for the Circle Slide 25th anniversary tour in 2015, while former bassist Spurs returned to the band to perform on the Wide-Eyed Wonder anniversary tour in 2017.
 Crowdfunding also generated Hindalong's second solo album The Warbler in 2016, and Daugherty's third solo release The Color of Dreams in 2018 on Lo-Fidelity Records.